billkarsh/SpikeGLX/Markdown/Manual-Text.md

 >   within its own category (here, the 3rd channel in group MA1) and,
 >   which it is across all the channels in this stream (here, the 35th
 >   channel in the stream).
 The latter index (34) is how you should refer
->   to this channel in save-strings, in trigger setups and for analog
+>   to this channel in save-strings, in trigger setups and for audio
 >   out selection.

 ## Console Window